 5. The price for study materials is included in the tuition fee.
 The following are not included in the tuition fee: costs attached to the purchase of personal items (laptop, clothing, pens etc.), costs attached to internships, final theses and travel expenses.
 Photocopying and printing costs are also not included, with the exception of a photocopying/printing card good for 150 black and white sheets, which will be provided to the Student.
-For a continuing student who started the Bachelor programme prior to academic year 2018/2019 and who pays a custom price, the price for study materials is not included in the tuition fee.
+For a Continuing student who started the Bachelor programme prior to academic year 2018/2019 and who pays a custom price, the price for study materials is not included in the tuition fee.

-7. To an extended registration applies that the price of the extended registration at the time of the first full-time registration for the Bachelor programme that is extended, will be indexed annually with a maximum of 5%.
+7. For an extended registration applies that the price of the extended registration at the time of the first full-time registration for the Bachelor programme that is extended, will be indexed annually with a maximum of 5%.
 This price guarantee applies to a maximum of two years after the nominal study duration within Tio; after that the prices in the study guide that applies to the academic year in which the Student wishes to follow the education on the basis of the extended registration will apply.

 9. Non-attendance of lectures (for example due to sickness) will not result in reduction in tuition fees, or other fees.

-Article 3 – Obligations on the part of Tio
+Article 4 – Obligations on the part of Tio

-1. Tio will provide the Student with access to the curriculum as described in the Study Documentation.
+1. Tio will provide the Student with access to the curriculum as described in the Study documentation.